ZETLAB object state monitoring system

-Seismic stations with sets of three-component seismic sensors are used as a source of data for calculations performance.
-The Software “Seismic impact control system” (hereinafter referred to as SCS Software (seismic control system) uses the seismic stations data for the purpose of earthquake focus detection.
-Dedicated software “Pipe sections control”uses the seismic stations data and SCS Software information to calculate stress-strain state of the pipelines and to create a test protocol.
+Seismic stations with sets of triaxial seismic sensors are used as a source of data for calculations performance.
+The Software “Seismic impact control system” (hereinafter referred to as SCS Software (seismic control system) uses the seismic stations’ data for the purpose of earthquake focus detection.
+Dedicated software “Pipe sections control”uses the seismic station’s data and Shaker Controller Software information to calculate the stress-strain state of the pipelines and to produce a test protocol.

 Seismic stations located along the pipeline or close to it are connected to the pipeline at certain intervals.
 Thus, the pipeline represents a coordinate axis with seismic stations, while the coordinates values correspond to those of distance.

 The seismic stations are used to detect (record) and to fix any seismic events within the specified area (as well as to distinguish between false and real events, earthquakes and local vibrations).
 In the case, if the seismic event has not been registered by a seismic station due to technical issues or seismic event weakness, then the seismic event values can be calculated based on data received from adjacent seismic stations.
 In the case, if a seismic event has been registered by three or more seismic stations, then the SCS software is able to detect the earthquake focus.
 In this case, the pipe section control software performs the following scenario: